tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /warning %}}

-After completing the fields as described you can go to the bottom and click on "create" to make the firewall rule effective.
+After completing the fields as described, you can go to the bottom and click on "create" to make the firewall rule effective.

 ### Step 5: Access Jupyter Notebook within your environment's container

 To finally access the Jupyter Notebook running inside your environment's container you have to go back to the Google Cloud console list of virtual machine instances and copy your instance's external IP direction.
 With this information, you can open a web browser on your local computer and type the following in the URL bar:
- - `http://< external_ip_address >:< jupyter_port>`
+ - `http://< external_ip_address >:< jupyter_port >`

 {{% example %}}